 Know the benefits of prenatal care.

-Doctors and midwives can find health problems sooner when they see pregnant women regularly.
+During prenatal care, your doctor or midwife can find health problems.
 Early treatment can cure many problems and prevent others.

 Make the most of each visit with the doctor or midwife.

 Talk with your doctor or midwife about:

-- Your medical history, including any medicines you are taking, and your family’s health history
+- Your medical history, including surgeries you've had and medicines you take

 - Anything that’s bothering or worrying you